NeeleshRealx/RealXstate-frontend-react/COMPREHENSIVE_AUTHENTICATION_FLOW_GUIDE.md

 4. **Follow Patterns**: Use the established patterns for new features
 5. **Security Review**: Regularly review security practices and updates

-This authentication system provides a robust, secure, and user-friendly foundation for the ServAI application! 🚀
+This authentication system provides a robust, secure, and user-friendly foundation for the RealXstate application! 🚀

 ---